debonet/es6pledges/README.md

 ## A subtle point

-When a chain of pledges is released, ALL of the .then() clauses in the chain are effectively released as well by not running at all.
+When a chain of pledges is released, ALL of the .then() clauses in the chain also get released.

-Notice in the example above we rejected the original pledge, not the derived .then().catch() items, so that the .catch() didn't also get released.
+Notice in the example above we rejected the pledge, the .catch() ran.

+This also works in general, where then() causes are all resolved.

 Here's another example: